Location

 Before departure, CIEE will provide you with expert visa guidance, an online pre-departure course, regular communication, and help you find your community of like-minded teachers that will be heading to Madrid with you.
 After arrival, CIEE provides airport pick-up on arrival day, a comprehensive orientation, 4 nights of accommodation at orientation hotel, cultural activities, and 24/7 support from CIEE staff in Madrid so you'll be set up for success!

-As a language assistant in Madrid, you'll spend 16 hours per week in the classroom supporting local teachers and helping students practice conversational English.
+As a language assistant in Madrid, you'll spend 4 days a week in the classroom supporting local teachers and helping students practice conversational English.
+Your schedule will have a max of 16 in-classroom hours.
 With three-day weekends you'll have plenty of free time to travel or study Spanish.

 Video and Photos